jeremy6d/socialmemorycomplex.net/_posts/2011-08-30-david-foster-wallace-on-freedom-and-consciousness.markdown

 ---
 title: David Foster Wallace on freedom and consciousness
-tags: freedom, liberty, consciousness, responsibility
+tags: freedom liberty consciousness responsibility
 ---

 This quote from David Foster Wallace pretty much sums up my present thinking on the human condition and the possibilities for freedom and autonomy: